Lamartio/Redux-Workshop/PITCHME.md

 ## What is redux?
 * A state management pattern |
 * An immutable in-memory data representation |
-* Send a action to create a modified version of that data |
+* Send an action to create a modified version of that data |
 ---
 ## Data example
 ``` Kotlin